Join the effort

 Lights Out Louisville—a voluntary program sponsored by the Louisville Audubon Society—asks businesses, organizations, and commercial building owners/operators and tenants to help us make migration safer for birds.

-All it takes: turning off or reducing external and internal building lights at night during spring and fall migration.
+All it takes: reducing your external and internal lighting at night during spring and fall bird migration.

-By choosing to take a few simple actions, you’ll help prevent some of the ~1 billion fatalities that occur every year when birds collide with artificially lit buildings and man-made structures.
+By choosing to take one or more of the simple actions outlined below, you’ll help prevent some of the ~1 billion fatalities that occur every year when birds collide with artificially lit buildings and man-made structures.

 WHY JOIN LIGHTS OUT LOUISVILLE?